sloppyjuicy/cogniassist-docs/docs/settings-channels.md

 #### Facebook

-You can deploy your AI bot in the Facebook page.
-To do so, first you need to set up a facebook page.
+You can deploy your AI bot on the Facebook page.
+To do so, first you need to set up a Facebook page.

 ![](assets\CA_114.png)